GFS is a place of friendship and belonging where God's love is shared

 I attended two National Camps as a camper and one as a leader, plus numerous World Council gatherings.
 The World Council gatherings have brought great joy to me as I have had my eyes opened to the wider ministry of GFS around the world, made wonderful friends and I’ve helped in little ways to grow the ministry and membership of GFS both locally, nationally and globally.
 These gatherings have also given me just a little glimpse of what heaven might be like as we gather from many tribes, nations and languages and worship our great God together.
 What a great and certain hope we have to look forward to.

-Reverend Sandra Skiellgren - National Chaplain
+Reverend Sandra Skiellgren - Vice President

 Bronwyn Barber - Treasurer